zachtheyek/dotfiles/README.md

 # Security Note

-Sensitive files were excluded via `.gitignore`.
-This includes, but is not limited to, login credentials, API keys, SSH public-private key pairs, secrets, environment variables, etc.
+Sensitive files were sanitized or completely excluded via `.gitignore`.
+This includes, but is not limited to, login credentials, API keys, SSH public-private key pairs, secrets, sensitive environment variables, etc.

-Never commit credentials or secrets to version control!
+If you choose to share your own dotfiles publically -- be very careful what you commit to version control!

 # License